AlbertAntony20/Heart-Failure-Prediction-using-Gradient-Boosting-Classifier/README.md

-# Heart Disease Prediction Model
+# Heart Failure Prediction Model

 A machine learning model to predict heart disease events, optimized for high recall in medical diagnosis.